-Top Five Tips for Spotting a Scam and Not Becoming a Victim
+Top Tips for Spotting a Scam and Not Becoming a Victim

-Know the scam warning signs and red flags to watch out for
+Know the warning signs of a scam and the red flags to watch out for to avoid being conned

-Scammers are constantly coming up with new ways to fool their victims—but most scams will typically have several elements in common.
+Scammers are constantly coming up with new ways to fool their victims in an effort to steal money or sensitive personal information.
+While there are many different ploys and tactics utilized by these con artists, most scams will typically have several elements in common—and knowing the warning signs and red flags is key.

 - Be wary of "too good to be true."
 If a deal is significantly better, a price lower, or an offer greater than you can find elsewhere, be cautious.
 Keep in mind that businesses need to turn a profit.
 If a company's offer is so amazing that it's not sustainable, it could be a ploy.